kevinzunigacuellar/web/src/content/blog/google-analytics-in-astro.md

 description: In this guide, you will learn how to add google analytics to Astro without blocking the main thread using the partytown integration
 pubDate: 2022-05-12
 updatedDate: 2023-03-13
-imageAlt:
-image:
-  src: "astro_ga_hero.png"
+hero: "./astro_ga.png"
-  alt: "Logo of Astro, partytown and google analytics together"
+heroAlt: "Logo of Astro, partytown and google analytics together"
 ---
-import BlogImage from "@components/BlogImage.astro"

 With more visitors coming into your website, you will need to add different third party scripts to your project that will provide functionality beyond the core functionality of your website.